Life

 Examples of Definitions

 Life 1a: the quality that distinguishes a vital and functional being from a dead body; b: a principle or force that is considered to underlie the distinctive quality of animate beings (compare vitalism); c: an organismic state characterized by capacity for metabolism, growth, reaction to stimuli, and reproduction … 5 a: the period from birth to death (Merriam-Webster’s Collegiate® Dictionary, Tenth Edition, 1993).
-This is an example of a lexical definition of life.
+This is a lexical definition of life.

 Life is a self-sustained chemical system capable of undergoing Darwinian evolution (NASA’s working definition of life; Joyce 1994, 2002; source Popa 2004).
 Strength: It includes Darwinian evolution and self-sustainability as criteria for life.